 - Arrive and leave in a timely manner (preferably one by one) for the sole purpose of davening; limit conversations with others or congregating at the minyan or outside on the street.
 The purpose of this is solely to limit social contact to its absolute minimum for the time being.

 - Bring your own needed items (siddur, Chumash, tallis, tefillin, etc.).
 We kindly request you use your own Chumash or Siddur.
 If you need to use a Shul Chumash or Siddur, please do NOT return it to the shelf, but rather leave it on your seat.
 Thank you.

 - Be prepared to have limited access to a restroom or other facilities (If you absolutely need, you must disinfect the bathroom after use.
 The restroom will be limited to only one person at a time).

 - If you begin to not feel well during the Minyan please leave Immediately and we ask you not to attend minyanim until the symptoms and concerns are resolved, as determined by a competent medical professional.

 How the Minyan will function:

-There will be a designated Gabbai at each service to adhere to and enforce these guidelines and we ask that individuals do not police others activities in a vigilante-style.
-If you have any concerns, please address them to one of the Gabbais or the Rabbi.
+There will be designated Gabbais and safety officers at each service to adhere to and enforce these guidelines and we ask that individuals do not police others activities in a vigilante-style.
+If you have any concerns please address them to one of the Gabbais or the COVID Taskforce.

 We thank you in advance for your cooperation and appreciate your compliance with these guidelines.
 We are excited to, please God, to be coming back to Adat Yeshurun, even in this limited fashion.